-We go ahead and start by saying user’s permission and we will specify the read and write permission of our storage.
-The IDE doesn’t autogenerated these for me because it’s loading something else.
+We will go ahead and start by saying user’s permission and we will specify the read and write permission for our storage.
+The IDE doesn’t auto-generated these for me because it’s loading something else.
 Right now, it’s installing the APK but now that it has finished installing it, I can start getting the help of the IDE right here.
-You go say users permission and we are going to type WRITE_EXTERNAL_STORAGE as you can see, and after that we going to go and say user’s permission READ_EXTERNAL_STORAGE like that.
+You go say users permission and we are going to type WRITE_EXTERNAL_STORAGE as you can see, and after that we are going to go and say user’s permission READ_EXTERNAL_STORAGE like that.

 We have this right here and then the activity right here.
-Right here we will also set the screen orientation to portrait because that’s the one we will be using.
+Right here we will also set the screen orientation for the portrait because that’s the one we will be using.

-I will actually run the app on the emulator to see if it works or maybe it’s not working.
-I’m compiling it, I’m installing the APK as you can see and soon it will run here at the left.
+I will run the app on the emulator to see if it works or maybe it’s not working.
+I’m compiling it, I’m installing the APK as you can see and soon it will run here on the left.

 As you can see it is a simple thing that has nothing on it.
 It only has the video player title and also has the status bar title.
 I will remove both of those bars.
 To remove those bars, we go under the res folders and under the value’s folders, we open this style.xml file.
 Right here we can modify our style.

-We will start by typing item windowNoTitle, and we will set these value to true as you can see, and we will open another item.
-Here we will say windowFullscreen.
+We will start by typing item windowNoTitle, and we will set these values to the truth as you can see, and we will open another item.
+Here we say windowFullscreen.
 We will also set these to true.

-Only with those two lines we have removed the bars so I will run it to test if that worked well.
-I am compiling the app.
+With only those two lines we have removed the bars so I will run it to test if that works well.
+I am compiling an app.
 It’s now sending it to the emulator as you can see.
 It’s empty.
 Everything is just a white rectangle.

-It was the titles bars – the previous two bars were removed.
-We go back.
-We can now close the styles file.
-We can now close this manifest file and we will have to create a way in which we can ask the user for permissions actually.
+The title bars -- the previous two bars were removed.
+We went back.
+We can now close the style file.
+We can now close this manifest file and we will have to create a way in which we can ask the user for permissions.
 If we are targeting Marshmallow or higher which is pretty common these days, we have to make sure that we ask for permissions, so that’s a very, very important thing to keep in mind.